ACTIVITY 7.1: A CRY FOR JUSTICE

 • Use the lecture presentation to introduce what happened during Saigu.

-• Either individually, pairs, or trios (using student devices) or as a class (via teacher device), have students complete the Saigu Map and Timeline Activity using the interactive map at K’TOWN 92 MAP.
+• Either individually, in pairs, or in trios (using student devices) or as a class (via teacher device), have students complete the Saigu Timeline of Events Worksheet using the interactive map at K’TOWN 92 MAP.

 Reflecting on Justice versus Injustice

-• Show the YouTube video, 1992 LA Riots, Mojo’s Top 5 Facts (6:58 min).
+• Show the YouTube video, Mojo’s Top 5 Facts: 1992 LA Riots (6:58 min).
 As students watch, have them note examples of justice and injustice (and to whom and from whom) presented in the video on the T-Chart: Justice.

 Closing the Activity